belus90/budai_m/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## The project build up with the fallowing:

+### Server & Client side

+If you want to know more about the front-end you need to go into the client folder.

+If you want to check the back-end of the project you need to navigate through from the server folder.

 ## Available Scripts

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`